-Please note this information is correct as at 15th February.
-With the game being a local derby there is likely to be some special provisions in place including specific police requirements.
+Note 1: This information is correct as at 28 January 2019.
+With the game being a local derby there are likely to be some special provisions in place including specific police requirements.
 If further information becomes available this guide will be updated.

 The address for Norwich City Football Club is Carrow Road, Norwich, NR1 1JE.

 The Norwich website includes fan information at the following link:

 Note that some of this information will not apply with the game being a local derby (for example, alcohol availability).
 We will advise as and when any specific information becomes available.

 We have picked out the key information for Town fans below, and added other material based on our experience of going to Carrow Road and information that is specific to our fans.